Prodigy Finance - October 30, 2019

 Wondering how to get a good credit score in the USA without a credit history?
 Not sure if you need an SSN to get started?
 Do student loans build credit?
 Whatever your credit question, we’re here to help you understand how to build your credit history as an international student or graduate.

 Why is credit so important for foreign students?
 Having a good credit score in the USA can go a long way.
 Without a credit history in the US, you’ll find it exceptionally difficult to rent an apartment, buy a car – and in some cases, even get the job you want.
 You need to build credit in the US to live a comfortable life.

 And because credit scoring and history are bound to geography, the progress you made in your home country means nothing once you cross international borders.

 You’ll need to build your credit score in the USA from scratch.
 And, it’s never too early to get started.

-From refinancing your international student loan to understanding what’s included in your credit score, you’ll learn everything you need to know here.
+From credit cards to understanding what’s included in your credit score, you’ll learn everything you need to know here.